monoai/luna-button/README.md

 The language files for the main program are in three .js files named the language name in [src/locales](src/locales).

 The language files for voices are in [src/voices.json](src/voices.json).

+The country flags are located in [src/App.vue](src/App.vue) just in case a new language is implemented.

 The corresponding modification can be recognized by the program as a valid translation.